gtbjj/gtbjj.github.io/_posts/2016-08-07-Southern-Way.md

 - "Keep the spray to yourself"

 Likewise, "The Southern Way" is characterized by the principles that "*life is primary*, *bouldering is secondary*, and *spray should only come from a metal can*".
-Further, "The V grade that determines our success is a cold beer at the end of hard days work, and the poeple around us who support our endeavors."
-Ultimately, if you're going to trash talk your friends (as you should be kind to randos), you need to be able to laugh at yourself rather than spew more excuses than your already excessive sideline (and often unhelpful) beta spray.
+Further, "The V grade that determines our success is a cold beer at the end of a hard day's work, and the poeple around us who support our endeavors."
+Ultimately, if you're going to trash talk your friends (as you should be kind to randos), you need to be able to laugh at yourself rather than spew more excuses than your already excessive (and often unhelpful) beta spray.
 "You will see (The Way) encouraging like minds and living vicariously through their sends.  *It will never be seen in the crowds that follow the latest crusher, but you might catch a glimpse of its back as it quietly walks away."*  I don't recall which clmibing blogger said it, but much to my point here (and sarcastically so), they touted that "climbers need scorecards to prove their merit like we need Facebook to prove we have friends."

-On the same trip as the Southwesterners exmplified The Souhern (Climber / Rock Warrior?)
+On the same trip as the Southwesterners exemplified The Souhern (Climber / Rock Warrior?)
 Way, I gave a scolding to a friend who is a native southerner and on-and-off-again climber which summarizes this post nicely.

 "For the love of climbing: